pkuNucExp/PKUXIADAQ/firmware/firmware.md

 	- multiplicity results(front panel A) can be output regardless of MultiplicityMaskHigh[31]=0 or 1.
 Output from front panel A and RJ45.
 	- The value is set to 0 when the calculated energy is negative.
 	- The pileup event energy is not set to 0, output calculated values directly.

+- pixie16_revfpku_16b250m_firmware_release_01132019   PKU firmware(not anything output)
+	- multiplicity results(front panel A) can be output regardless of MultiplicityMaskHigh[31]=0 or 1.
+Output from front panel A and RJ45.
+	- The value is set to 0 when the calculated energy is negative.
+	- The pileup event energy is not set to 0, output calculated values directly.

 <!-- firmware.md ends here -->